 Democracy is not a spectator sport.
 If we want to have government Of the People, By the People, For the People than We the People have to be involved in politics on a deeper and more sustained level than merely casting a ballot every two years.
 And to do that effectively we have to be active in organizations.
 And, yes, we have to participate in meetings.

-A 2020 blue wave to throw Trump out of the White House, retake the Senate and hold the House will only occur if we make it happen.
+A 2020 "blue wave" of voters who put Main Street ahead of Wall Street, equal opportunity ahead of cronyism, and tolerance ahead of bigotry will only occur if we make it happen.
 Which is why electoral mobilization will be a main focus of our ISF work in 2020.

 As we've already seen, 2020 is going to be a year of political crises and sudden emergencies.
-If we don't continue to speak truth to our elected representatives and hold them accountable, the only voices they will hear are those of paid-lobbyists.
+If we don't continue to speak truth to our elected representatives and hold them accountable, the only voices they will hear are those of the corporate-lobbyists who work 24/7 to shape government policies so that the strong can more easily prey on the weak.
 Which is why mobilizing constituents to engage with congressional, state, and local office-holders is as important in 2020 as is election campaigns.